-The Kolcraft Cloud lightweight umbrella stroller comes at a budget friendly price and a one step fold.
-It has a cup holder for parents and at only 9.5 lbs, it’s easy to carry around as needed.
+The Safety 1st Step Lite lightweight umbrella stroller comes at a budget friendly price and an easy one step fold.
+It has a large cup holder for parents and an extra pocket to store other items like your phone and wallet.

-It doesn’t have a reclining seat, so it’s best used for babies who can sit up unassisted and up to 40 lbs.
-We like that it has a roll-up back to expose mesh, making it a perfect travel stroller for warm climates.
+It does have a reclining seat, but it's not fully flat so it’s best used for babies who can sit up unassisted and up to 50 lbs.
 It also has an extended sun canopy that’s bigger than what you’ll find on most umbrella strollers.

-Storage – Storage basket under seat plus parent cup holder
+Storage – Large storage basket under seat plus parent pocket and cup holder

-The Jeep North Star stroller by Delta Children is a basic umbrella style travel stroller that’s easy to travel with and tall parents will like the extra-long handles.
-For the most affordable strollers on this list, the Jeep North Star umbrella travel stroller has a much-improved canopy over the Baby Trend Rocket.
+The Jeep PowerGlyde Plus stroller by Delta Children is a basic umbrella style travel stroller that’s easy to travel with and tall parents will like the extra-long handles.
+For one of the most affordable strollers on this list, the Jeep umbrella travel stroller has a much-improved canopy over many other umbrella strollers.